Hubbry Logo

 Trouble (rapper)

-Mariel Semonte Orr (November 4, 1987 – June 5, 2022), also known by his stage name Trouble, was an American rapper from Atlanta.
-He released eight independent mixtapes before guest appearing alongside Migos on YFN Lucci's 2016 single "Key to the Streets," which received platinum certification by the Recording Industry Association of America.
+Mariel Semonte Orr (November 4, 1987 – June 5, 2022), known professionally as Trouble, was an American rapper from Atlanta, Georgia.
+He self-released eight mixtapes before guest appearing alongside Migos on YFN Lucci's 2016 single "Key to the Streets," which received platinum certification by the Recording Industry Association of America (RIAA).
 The following year, he signed with Mike Will Made It's EarDrummer Records, an imprint of Interscope Records to release his debut studio album Edgewood (2018), which entered the Billboard 200 and was supported by the single "Bring It Back" (with Drake).
-He entered a joint venture with Def Jam Recordings to release his second album Thug Luv (2020), which failed to chart.
+He signed a joint venture with Def Jam Recordings to release his second album Thug Luv (2020), which failed to chart.

 He was shot and killed at the age of 34 on June 5, 2022 during a home invasion.